orsonteodoro/gcf2/profiles/gaming/README.md

   - Unhardened whole drive for gaming, hardened USB stick for general use.
 This is uncommon.

-  - Harden the whole disk and keep 2 kernels but limit the worst case penalty for hardening at -10% with oiledmachine-overlay and set CFLAGS_HARDENED_TOLERANCE_USER="1.10" in /etc/portage/make.conf.
+  - Harden the whole disk and keep 2 kernels but limit the worst case penalty based on needs.
+For example, one may set hardening at -10% with oiledmachine-overlay and set CFLAGS_HARDENED_TOLERANCE_USER="1.10" in /etc/portage/make.conf for borderline A- or B+ grade performance.
+The tolerance limits and manages the worst case performance penalty for hardening.

     - 1.10 keeps SSP, _FORITIFY_SOURCE (a poor man's ASan), drops Retpoline.
     - 1.35 keeps enable SSP, _FORITIFY_SOURCE, enables Retpoline and is the overlay default.